Pylons/deform/docs/basics.rst

-Although different kinds of schema nodes can be present in a schema used by a Deform :class:`deform.Form` instance, a form instance cannot deal with a schema node representing a sequence, a tuple schema, a string, an integer, etc. as its first parameter; only a schema node representing a mapping is permissible.
+Although different kinds of schema nodes can be present in a schema used by a Deform :class:`deform.Form` instance, a form instance cannot deal with a schema node representing a sequence, a tuple schema, a string, an integer, etc. as the value of its ``schema`` parameter;
+only a schema node representing a mapping is permissible.
 This typically means that the object passed as the ``schema`` argument to a :class:`deform.Form` constructor must be obtained as the result of using the :class:`colander.MappingSchema` constructor (or the equivalent imperative spelling).

 Rendering the Form
 ~~~~~~~~~~~~~~~~~~